 Plain-English summary

-Incompleteness: partial violation.
-Pearson's petition specifically noted two requests as "incomplete": legal bills from May 1 to September 19, 2025, and bank account registers from June 1 to September 19, 2025.
-The Town did not address those specific incompleteness claims in its response, so the AG found a violation as to those two requests and recommended the Town review and supplement.
+- Incompleteness: violation as to two requests.
+The general inaccuracy claim was nonspecific, but the petition flagged two requests as "incomplete": all legal bills from May 1 to September 19, 2025, and the account registers for each Town bank account from June 1 to September 19, 2025.
+Because the Town did not address those specific claims, it failed to meet its burden, and the AG found a violation.
+It recommended the Town review those responses and supplement them as appropriate.

 What this means for you

-If a response is incomplete, say so specifically
+If you think a response is incomplete

-If you are a Delaware FOIA coordinator
+If you are a FOIA coordinator

 Background and statutory framework